Juniperus turbinata: Distribution and habitat

-J. turbinata has a native distribution from Macaronesia throughout the Mediterranean to the Arabian Peninsula.
-It is known from southwestern and southeastern Europe, North Africa, the Canary Islands and Madeira, and parts of western Asia (Cyprus, the east Aegean Islands, Lebanon and Syria, the region of Palestine, the Sinai Peninsula) and northwestern Arabian Peninsula (Saudi Arabia).
+J. turbinata has a native distribution throughout the Mediterranean and in the Arabian Peninsula.
+It is known from southwestern and southeastern Europe, North Africa, and parts of western Asia (Cyprus, the east Aegean Islands, Lebanon and Syria, the region of Palestine, the Sinai Peninsula) and northwestern Arabian Peninsula (Saudi Arabia).
 It favours soils that are composed of sand, Cambrian limestone or volcanic rock.